-3.4.1 The Applicant shall conduct the EIA study to address the environmental aspects described in Sections 3.1, 3.2 and 3.3 above.
+The Applicant shall conduct the EIA study to address the environmental aspects of the Project as described in section 3.2 above.
 The assessment shall be based on the best and latest information available during the course of the EIA study.
-The Applicant shall include in the EIA report details of the construction programme and methodologies.
-The Applicant shall assess the cumulative environmental impacts from the Project and interacting projects as identified in the EIA study.
+The Applicant shall include in the EIA report details of the construction and operational programme and the methodologies for assessing the environmental impacts of the Project.
+The Applicant shall clearly state in the EIA report the time frame and works programmes of the Project and other concurrent projects, and assess the cumulative environmental impacts from the Project and the interacting projects as identified in the EIA study.

 The EIA study shall include the following technical requirements on specific impacts.

-3.4.2 Air Quality Impact
+3.4.1 Air Quality Impact

-- 3.4.2.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM. - 3.4.2.2 The study area for air quality impact assessment shall be defined by a distance of 500 meters from the boundary of the Project site which shall be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
+- 3.4.1.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM. - 3.4.1.2 The study area for air quality impact assessment shall be defined by a distance of 500 meters from the boundary of the Project site or other project locations as identified in the EIA, which shall be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
 The assessment shall include the existing, planned and committed sensitive receivers within the study area as well as areas where air quality may be potentially affected by the Project.
-The assessment shall be based on the best available information at the time of the assessment. - 3.4.2.3 The assessment of air quality impact arising from the construction and operation of the Project shall be conducted in accordance with the technical requirements in Appendix B of this EIA Study Brief.
+The assessment shall be based on the best available information at the time of the assessment. - 3.4.1.3 The Applicant shall follow the requirements stipulated under the Air Pollution Control (Construction Dust) Regulation to ensure that construction dust impacts are controlled within the relevant standards as stipulated in Section 1 of Annex 4 of the TM.